How To Scan Your Car For A Tracking Device

 First, start by conducting a thorough physical inspection of your vehicle’s exterior and interior.
 Look out for unusual devices that might be attached via magnetic mount.
 If you’re unsure, a local mechanic or a private investigator can help scan the vehicle.
 Also, consider investing in a bug detector, which can pick up signals from GPS tracking devices and hidden cameras.

 Yes, they can, but it requires a warrant.
 The police can place both passive and active GPS trackers on your car, but they need prior authorization.
-If you suspect vehicle tracking, perform a detailed inspection on the vehicle.
+If you suspect vehicle tracking, perform a detailed inspection of the vehicle.
 Remember, if you’re not engaged in any criminal activity, you shouldn’t worry about police GPS tracking your car.

 To locate hidden trackers or cameras potentially on your car, begin with a physical inspection.
 The vehicle tracker might be under the spare tire, in the OBD port, or hardwired into your car’s diagnostics port.
 If you’re uncertain where these spots are, consider a professional scan of the vehicle.